sefeToma/ws2812b-LED-strip/README.md

 Control WS2812b LED strip with Arduino over serial port.

-You can change the colour (RGB - values) and controll the brightness
+You can change the colour (RGB - values) and control the brightness

 ## **How to wire the arduino and LED strip:**